markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 Use the calculator commands to answer balancing questions without needing to run a full gameplay scenario.

-In play, official action distances are resolved before legacy character `[intent_distance]` values.
+In play, official action distances are resolved before per-character `[intent_distance]` values.
 The same `attack` icon can therefore use melee range for swords and maces, or bow range for Rangers.
 Directional 2D intents scan the chosen lane up to that range, so `attack` plus a direction can select a